Superionichuan/compute_diffusion/README.md

 #### 2. **Slope Method**

 In practical experiments, MSD values are obtained at various time intervals.
-To compute \(D\), we calculate the slope of the MSD vs. \(t\) curve:
+To compute $D$, we calculate the slope of the MSD vs. $t$ curve:

 $$
 	\text{slope} = \frac{MSD}{t}